Samsung's new Note takes on Huawei in selfie beauty pageant

 The phone will go on sale from Aug.
 23 and square off against Apple’s latest iPhones, which are widely expected to come out later this year.

-Samsung declined to disclose its sales target and price details for the new Note series, but said it expected to achieve higher sales volume than the predecessor Note 9 models.
+Samsung declined to disclose its sales target for the new Note series, but said it expected to achieve higher sales volume than the predecessor Note 9 models.

 Analysts expect similar shipments of about 9.6 million units, with price likely to be the most important factor in a weak market.
 The global smartphone market shrank 3% in the June quarter, according to research firm Strategy Analytics.